 Richard E. Deitrick Humanity in Medicine Award

-Honors a physician who has improved the lives of patients by caring for them with integrity, honesty, and respect of their human dignity, and serves as a role model for other physicians.
+Thomas B. Julian, MD, is the 2018 recipient of the ACMS Richard E. Deitrick Humanity in Medicine Award.
+This award honors a physician who has improved the lives of patients by caring for them with integrity, honesty, and respect of their human dignity, and serves as a role model for other physicians.

 An accomplished breast cancer surgeon, researcher and educator, Dr. Julian serves as the associate medical director of Cancer Program Development, Allegheny Health Network (AHN) Cancer Institute; surgeon, Breast Surgical Oncology, AHN; and professor of surgery, Drexel University College of Medicine.

 Dr. Julian is the senior surgical director for Medical Oversight for the NSABP Foundation and serves as the national protocol officer for several NRG Oncology/NSABP protocols.
 In addition, he is the NRG Oncology Communications chair; chair, NRG Surgical Oncology Committee; and chair, NRG Local Regional Breast Cancer Subcommitee.

 In nearly 40 years of medical practice, Dr. Julian has trained the next generation of breast cancer surgeons and has served as a principal investigator for numerous breast cancer pre- and post-launch clinical trials, studying topics such as primary systemic combination drug therapy in postmenopausal hormone-receptor positive breast cancer patients, the GeneSearch breast lymph node assay for intraoperative molecular testing, digital mammography imaging and MRI evaluation of the contralateral breast in recently diagnosed female breast cancer patients, among others.